enweg/tca-replication-material/README.md

 2. The folder 'section-5-2' contains all replication material for Section 5.2 "Anticipation Effects of Government Spending".
 Replication requires the Julia language.
 3. The folder 'section-5-3' contains all replication material for Section 5.3 "The Role of Inflation Expecations in DSGEs".
 Replication requires Matlab.
 Plots can also be created using Julia.

-All folders contain 'README.md' files explaining how to replicate the results.
+Detailed replication instructions are given in [replication-instructions.pdf](./replication-instructions.pdf).
+Each section's folder contains additional details regarding the folder structure and sources.
+These details are not needed for the replication.

 ## Related Code
 Some of the replication relies on the Julia package "TransmissionChannelAnalysis.jl" which can be found on [GitHub](https://github.com/enweg/TransmissionChannelAnalysis.jl).
+A Matlab TCA Toolbox is also available on [GitHub](https://github.com/enweg/tca-matlab-toolbox).